-The Disability Support Services (DSS) office ensures students with disabilities have equal opportunity to fulfill Loyola’s mission of learning, leading, and serving in a diverse and changing world.
+The Disability Support Services (DSS) office ensures students with disabilities have an equal opportunity to fulfill Loyola’s mission of learning, leading, and serving in a diverse and changing world.
 DSS provides students with disabilities access to the University’s services and programs by coordinating accommodations and supports.
 On a case-by-case basis, DSS reviews documentation of disability, recommends classroom and/or residential accommodations, and coordinates supports.
-Examples of common accommodations include alternative arrangements for tests; note-takers; reading material in alternative format; flexibility with class attendance; sign language interpreters; adaptive equipment; housing modifications; and parking assistance.
+Examples of common accommodations include alternative arrangements for tests, note-takers, reading material in alternative format, flexibility with class attendance, sign language interpreters, adaptive equipment, housing modifications, and parking assistance.

 The library's website (www.loyola.edu/library) serves as a gateway to a variety of resources.
 A discovery service called Seeker enables students to find books, articles, and other resources on a topic with a single search.
-Students have access to numerous databases, including Literature Resource Center, Lexis-Nexis Academic Universe, PsycINFO, Business Source Premier, Philosopher's Index, ATLA (religion), ERIC (education), Academic Search Complete, ScienceDirect, and JSTOR.
-There is electronic access to full-text articles from over 51,000 periodicals.
-A Research Wiki provides students with links to many online resources and help guides in their subject areas.
+Students have access to numerous databases, including Literature Resource Center, Lexis-Nexis Academic, PsycINFO, Business Source Premier, Philosopher's Index, ATLA (religion), ERIC (education), Academic Search Complete, ScienceDirect, and JSTOR.
+There is electronic access to full-text articles from over 55,000 periodicals.
+Research guides to a wide range of disciplines and topics provide students with links to many online resources and help guides.
 Students can connect with these resources from any computer on Loyola's campus network, including library workstations.
 Databases can be accessed from off-campus computers by current students who are registered library users.
 The library is wireless-enabled and provides in-house loans of laptops.

 The library building features several high-tech classrooms, a digital media lab, a 96-seat auditorium, a screening room, and a variety of seating areas for individual or group study.
 Computer workstations are located on all four floors.
 Hours of operation are posted on the library's website.